havemaps/havemaps.github.io/about.md

 permalink: /about/
 ---

-A collection of thoughts and photos for 100 days.
+A collection of thoughts, photos, and places.

 All photos and words are by the Have Maps Will Travel site owner unless otherwise stated.
 [Contact](mailto:havemaps@gmail.com) for inquiries about reuse, repurpose, remixing, or redistribution.
 All use requires attribution, but use is generally fine if you are not selling or receiving compensation.